Animate visualizations to better highlight changing patterns in your data, reveal spikes and outliers, and see how data points cluster and separate.

 Completely disable all animations

+When you create a new workbook, animations are enabled by default.
 If you find animations distracting while viewing vizzes, you can completely disable them so they never play.
 (This isn't a system-wide setting; each user needs to apply it separately.)

 In Tableau Desktop, choose Help > Settings and Performance, and deselect Enable Animations.

-In Tableau Online or Tableau Server, click your profile image or initials in the top right corner of the browser, and choose My Account Settings.
+In Tableau Cloud or Tableau Server, click your profile image or initials in the top right corner of the browser, and choose My Account Settings.
 Then scroll down to the bottom of the page, deselect Enable animations, and click Save Changes.

 Note: When animations are disabled, you can still choose Format > Animations in authoring mode and adjust settings—but they will have no effect.